epogrebnyak/abacus/README.md

 ## Implementation details

-1. The code is covered by some tests, linted and type annotated.
+1. The code is covered by tests, linted and type annotated.

 2. Data structures used are serialisable, so inputs and outputs can be stored and retrieved.

 3. XML likely to be a format for accounting reports interchange,  while JSON and YAML are intended for `abacus`.

 4. Modern Python features such as subclasssing and pattern matching help to make code cleaner.
-   Classes like `Asset`, `Expense`, `Capital`, `Liability`, `Income` pass forward useful information about account types and behaviors.
+   Classes like `Asset`, `Expense`, `Capital`, `Liability`, `Income` pass forward useful information about account types and their behaviors.

 5. This is experimental software.
 The upside is that we can make big changes fast.
 On a downside we do not learn (or earn) from users, at least yet.